Biology of Hair Follicles at a Glance

 Morphologically, hair follicle development has been divided into eight consecutive stages, several of which are illustrated in Fig. 86-1.
 Each stage is characterized by unique expression patterns for growth factors and their receptors, growth factor antagonists, adhesion molecules, and intracellular signal transduction components.14–16 Promising advances in understanding the molecular mechanisms behind hair follicle development arose through the discovery that mammalian counterparts (homologs) of genes important for normal Drosophila (fruit fly) development also affect hair follicle development.
 Decapentaplegic [Dpp/bone morphogenetic protein (BMP)], Engrailed (en), Homeobox (hox), hedgehog/patched (hh/ptc), notch, wingless/armadillo (wg/wnt/catenin) genes are all critical for hair follicle and vertebrate development in general.17–19 These genes were all first discovered in Drosophila, thus, most of the names assigned to them describe the peculiar appearance (phenotype) of the flies carrying mutations in these genes.20

 Molecular regulation of hair follicle morphogenesis.
-The scheme shows the expression of different growth factors, their receptors, adhesion, and cell matrix molecules, transcriptional regulators in ...
+The scheme shows the expression of different growth factors, their receptors, adhesion, and cell matrix molecules, transcriptional regulators in hair follicle epithelium, and ...